JosiahKerley/python-lifeboat/README.md

 ## LifeBoat

-### This is an experminetal proof of concept for a distributed backup service
+### This is an experimental proof of concept for a distributed backup service